ahuacate/pve-medialab/README.md

 ## 14.1.
 Features
 1. USB Disk Portability: Easily connect your USB Kodirsync disk to CoreELEC, LibreELEC, Linux, and Android devices to perform media updates on LAN, WiFi or even cellular networks.
-2. Storage Disk Options: Choose between ext4 or exFAT formats for compatibility with Android devices.
+2. Storage Disk Options: Choose between ext4 or exFAT formats for compatibility with Android devices (exfat only).
 3. Storage Options: Use internal SATA folders or portable USB disk storage for flexible storage management.
 4. Autodetect LAN Server: Kodirsync automatically detects LAN servers for fast media synchronization.
 5. Selective Media Synchronization: Users can choose specific media categories for synchronization, whether stored internally or on external drives.